senarukana/ratgo/README.md

 # rago
 ratgo is a Go wrapper for RocksDb

-Package ratgo provides the ability to create and access RocksDB databases.
+Package ratgo provides the ability to create and access [RocksDB](https://github.com/facebook/rocksdb) databases.

-RocksDB is a database built by facebook and based on the leveldb.
+RocksDB is a database built by facebook and based on the [LevelDB](https://code.google.com/p/leveldb/).

-For more information, see:https://github.com/facebook/rocksdb

-This wrapper is based on the levigo which is a wrapper for leveldb.
+This wrapper is based on the [levigo](https://github.com/jmhodges/levigo) which is a wrapper for leveldb.
 Thanks to the author Albert Strasheim.

-For more information about levigo, see: https://github.com/jmhodges/levigo

 # Warning

 Because RocksDB is still under development, it's interface are not stable and may change during the process.
+So this package may also not **stable**.

-This wrapper only contains a PARTIAL range of functions.
+This wrapper only contains a **PARTIAL** range of functions.

 If you are advanced user, I really recommend you to see their introduction to get full apis.